James Green (ca 1857 - 1936)

 In Canada, James Green died at his son's farm, on the 6th Concession, near Carlisle, ON.
 He is buried at Woodlawn Cemetery, Guelph, ON.

-The children of James Green and Ann Elizabeth (nee Wilson) are:
+The children of James Green and Ann Elizabeth (nee Wilson) were:

 1. Newark Wilson Green - born 6 January, 1879, North Riding of Yorkshire - died 8 December, 1950, Winnipeg, Manitoba